layershift/enscale-docs/pages/05.access/02.generate-ssh-key/docs.10.md

 **Your Public Key**

 * You can copy and paste this key directly to your Enscale dashboard.
-To see how to add your public key to Enscale, please see: [Access your environment via SSH](/../environments/access/access-via-ssh#add-your-ssh-key).
+Read [Add your SSH key](/access/add-ssh-key) for detailed steps.

 **Your Key Fingerprint**